ThiBsc/RegExpTestor/README.md

 bash for the postinst script

 ## Install
+1. Download the file on the [release page!](https://github.com/thibDev/RegExpTestor/releases)
-1. move into the folder `package`
+2. Move into the folder `package`
-2. Use the package manager or write in the shell>
+3. Use the package manager or write in the shell>
 `sudo dpkg -i regexp_testor.deb` or `sudo gdebi regexp_testor.deb`

 That's all